-- 1. THAT, in addition to any existing authorities, the directors of the Company (the "Directors") be and are hereby generally and unconditionally authorised in accordance with section 551 of the Companies Act 2006 (the "Act") to exercise all powers of the Company to allot new ordinary shares of £0.01 each in the capital of the Company ("Ordinary Shares") and new C shares of £0.01 each in the capital of the Company ("C Shares") having the rights set out in the Articles of Association of the Company and to grant rights to subscribe for or to convert any security into Ordinary Shares or C Shares up to an aggregate nominal value of £2,500,000 provided that this authority shall expire on 19 February 2022, unless previously renewed, varied or revoked by the Company in a general meeting, except that the Company may before such expiry make an offer or agreement which would or might require such shares to be allotted or rights to subscribe for or convert securities into shares to be granted after such expiry, and the Directors may allot shares and grant rights to subscribe or convert securities into shares in pursuance of such offer or agreement as if the authority conferred hereby had not expired. - THAT, the investment policy of the Company be amended as described in the Circular, a copy of which will be signed for the purpose of identification by the Chair of the meeting, so that the investment policy, as so amended, be and is hereby approved with immediate effect as the Company's investment policy in substitution for and to the exclusion of the existing investment policy.
+- 1. THAT, in addition to any existing authorities, the directors of the Company (the "Directors") be and are hereby generally and unconditionally authorised in accordance with section 551 of the Companies Act 2006 (the "Act") to exercise all powers of the Company to allot new ordinary shares of £0.01 each in the capital of the Company ("Ordinary Shares") and new C shares of £0.01 each in the capital of the Company ("C Shares") having the rights set out in the Articles of Association of the Company and to grant rights to subscribe for or to convert any security into Ordinary Shares or C Shares up to an aggregate nominal value of £4,000,000 provided that this authority shall expire on 31 December 2023, unless previously renewed, varied or revoked by the Company in a general meeting, except that the Company may before such expiry make an offer or agreement which would or might require such shares to be allotted or rights to subscribe for or convert securities into shares to be granted after such expiry, and the Directors may allot shares and grant rights to subscribe or convert securities into shares in pursuance of such offer or agreement as if the authority conferred hereby had not expired. - 2.
+THAT, the Directors be authorised to amend the investment policy of the Company as described in the Circular, a copy of which will be signed for the purpose of identification by the Chair of the meeting, and to implement the investment policy, as so amended, in substitution for the existing investment policy.